Desperate Housewife

 • Interesting

-In the hard-to-reach caves of the Valencia region in eastern Spain, researchers have discovered prehistoric drawings using drones.
-According to archaeologists from the University of Alicante, these rock paintings date…
+In the hard-to-reach caves of the Valencia region in eastern Spain, researchers discovered prehistoric drawings using drones.
+Archaeologists from the University of Alicante date these rock paintings to roughly 5,000…

 • Design & Architecture

-The Museum of Decorative Arts in Paris (Musée des arts décoratifs) has not only explored the history of hairstyles and hair care but also illustrated how this natural aspect of…
+The Museum of Decorative Arts in Paris (Musée des arts décoratifs) has explored the history of hairstyles and hair care, showing how this natural feature of our appearance evolved with…

 • Mind & Life

-Entrepreneur, art collector, and former investment banker Tullio Masoni has created the world’s tiniest vineyard, covering just about 200 square feet.
-It’s perched atop a 16th-century palace in the heart…
+Entrepreneur, art collector, and former investment banker Tullio Masoni has created the world’s smallest vineyard, covering about 200 square feet.
+It’s perched atop a 16th-century palace in the heart of…

 • Nature & Travel

 Art critics of the world, beware: pigeons might just take over your job.
-This surprising turn of events comes courtesy of a respected scientist who has taught a flock of…
+This surprising turn of events comes from a respected scientist who taught a flock of these intelligent…

 • Design & Architecture

-Chinese and French scientists claim that in the painting “Starry Night,” the outstanding Dutch artist Vincent van Gogh (1853-1890) demonstrated an excellent understanding turbulence .
-“Starry Night” Vincent van Gogh…
+Chinese and French researchers say that in the painting “Starry Night,” Dutch artist Vincent van Gogh (1853–1890) demonstrated an excellent understanding of turbulence.
+“Starry Night,” by Vincent van Gogh, is…

 • Interesting

 Discovering a Hidden Museum of Miniatures What kind of museum is this?
-It’s hard to describe at first glance… You really have to see it.
-But not just with the…
+At first glance, it’s hard to describe.
+You have to see it — but not with the naked…

 • Interesting

-Who would have thought that Italy is an underexplored country?
-Nestled in Europe, it has been traversed by tourists from top to bottom.
-Yet, it turns out that even in…
+Who would have thought Italy could still be underexplored?
+Nestled in Europe, it has been visited by tourists from north to south.
+Yet even in a country like Italy, remarkable…

 Load More Posts